Before we look at the benefits, let’s first answer the question...

 The disadvantages of the Dry Granulation method

 With any manufacturing process step, there will be some disadvantages, it won’t work for every single type of powder or drug.

-Heat sensitive materials can be poor candidates.
+Heat-sensitive materials can be poor candidates.
 Because Dry Granulation doesn’t require a drying step, it is possible the heat applied to the product is reduced compared to other methods.
-However, there can be situations, even with Dry Granulation, where powder can heat slightly from the pressure of the rolls.
+However, there can be situations, even with Dry Granulation, where the powder can heat slightly from the pressure of the rolls.
 This can typically be mitigated by using a roll cooling feature.

 When should I choose Dry Granulation compared to Wet Granulation or Direct Compression?

 Specifying Dry Granulation will depend on the characteristics of the powders used in the manufacturing process.
 The table below shows an outline of which powder conditioning method to choose depending on the flowability and compressibility of the OSD powders.
 As a broad overview, materials must easily blend together